Mexico Diplomatic Profile

 Diplomatic

-Mexico’s closest diplomatic partners are Brazil, Spain, and United Kingdom.
+Mexico’s closest diplomatic partners are Brazil, Canada, and Spain.
 Most adversarial: Peru, Ecuador, and North Korea.

 Regime Relations

-Mexico’s closest regime relations partners are Canada, Uruguay, and Spain.
+Mexico’s closest regime relations partners are Canada, Colombia, and Uruguay.
 Most adversarial: Peru, United States, and Ecuador.

 Allies